Special Note#

 Why this step?

-The kernel is the core of the operating system, responsible for managing hardware.
-Gentoo allows you to manually tailor the kernel, keeping only the drivers you need, thus obtaining extreme performance and minimal size.
-Beginners can also choose pre-compiled kernels to get started quickly.
+The kernel is the core of the OS.
+Gentoo allows you to manually tailor the kernel for extreme performance and minimal size, but beginners can also use pre-compiled kernels.

 emerge --ask sys-kernel/gentoo-kernel-bin

-Remember to regenerate bootloader configuration after kernel upgrade.
+Remember to regenerate bootloader config after kernel updates.

-Advanced Setting: Manual Kernel Compilation (Gentoo Kernel Experience) (Click to expand)
+Advanced: Manual Compilation (Gentoo Experience) (Click to expand)

-Compiling kernel is complex and time-consuming.
-If you want to experience Gentoo as soon as possible, you can skip this section first and use pre-compiled kernel in 7.1.
+Manual compilation is complex.
+If you want to try Gentoo quickly, skip this section and use 7.1.

 emerge --ask sys-kernel/gentoo-sources sys-kernel/genkernel

-genkernel --install all # Automatically compile and install kernel, modules and initramfs
+genkernel --install all # Auto compile and install kernel/initramfs

 Advanced Content